Vruće Ljetovanje

 Vruće Ljetovanje (English: Hot Summer Vacation) is an adventure game published by Suzy Soft for ZX Spectrum in 1985.
-It was written and developed by Ivan Gerenčir and Milan Pavičević, with graphics done by artist Igor Kordey.
+It was written and developed by Ivan Gerenčir and Milan Pavićević, with graphics done by artist Igor Kordey.
 The game is notable for being the first Yugoslav adventure game with full color graphics, as well as the first adventure game from Croatia.
 The game depicts the daily life of Srećko, and his family, who are preparing for a trip to their summer vacation on the coastline, and as such portrays the daily life in the former country.
 It was published simultaneously in Serbo-Croatian and Slovenian language and retailed at 900 Yugoslav dinars.

 Plot

 The protagonist, Srećko, lives a daily life with his family in an economically unstable Yugoslavia and is at some point asked by his wife, Milica, to prepare a summer vacation for them to the coastline.
 He then embarks on an adventure going through daily life attempting to survive and support his family thus running into many obstacles along the way.